 Mandarin Duck Block Hunter Take Down Recurve Bow

-The takedown design on the Mandarin Duck Block is comfortable and easy, which is one of the things people love so much about it.
+The takedown design on the Mandarin Duck Block is comfortable and easy, which is one of the reasons people love so much about it.
 It’s convenient to use so it can be carried for hunting excursions and stored without taking up space when not in use.
-Putting the bow back together is just as easy, even for beginners.
+Putting the bow back together is just as easy.

 The bow is 56” inches and offers a draw length of 29” but allows a draw weight of between 30 and 50 pounds.
 If you are planning to use this as a recurve bow for hunting, you want to go with the higher draw weights to be successful.
 However, those who are practicing with targets or other items can easily use the lower draw weights to get used to a bow.